Signed in as:

 Join us on Soundcloud and Spotify!

-Valerie Smith is an award-winning Grassicana artist whose style is a mixture of bluegrass, country and Americana music.
+Valerie Smith is an award-winning Grassicana artist whose style blends bluegrass, country, and Americana.
 NPR radio host Dave Higgs, has noted, "She can be sassy, sultry, siren-like, sweet, smooth, soothing and smoldering---sometimes during the span of just one song!"

-Valerie's show can be described as having non-stop energy and passion with a tremendous love for her audience.
-The beat of the music inspires her to dance and move; Valerie has soul.
+Valerie's show is characterized by non-stop energy and passion, with a tremendous love for her audience.
+The music's beat inspires her to dance and move; Valerie has soul.

-She has recorded a number of projects, performed around the world and can be heard on several radio and television shows.
-Valerie is a music instructor and offers educational programs about songwriting, voice, bluegrass history and performance techniques.
-Please spend some time with her on this web page to get to know more about Valerie Smith's music.
+She has recorded numerous projects, performed around the world, and can be heard on several radio and television shows.
+Valerie is a music instructor who offers educational programs in songwriting, voice, bluegrass history, and performance techniques.
+Please spend some time with her on this webpage to learn more about Valerie Smith's music.

 Liberty Pike is Valerie's touring band.
 They are seasoned, talented musicians and have recorded several music projects of their own.
 The band offers an educational program and also enjoys reaching out to the fans.
-Members of Liberty Pike include Wally Hughes, Lisa Kay Howard Hughes, Joe Zauner and Tom Gray.
-This line-up of "Valerie Smith & Liberty Pike" have been going strong for 6 years.
-They have also developed a fan base and following within the bluegrass and Americana community.
-Each member is an active part of organizations, jamming and playing music professionally on a regular basis.
+Members of Liberty Pike include Jack Dunlap, Stephen Hu, Shannon Bielski, Joe Zauner, and Vince May.

-She is a recording artist that writes songs, produces, and is also the owner of Bell Buckle Records, Buckle Down Productions and Bell Buckle Radio for 18 years.
-She is an active member of the CMA , Grammy and IBMA organizations.
+Valerie is a recording artist who writes songs and produces, and has owned Bell Buckle Records, Bell Buckle Media, and Bell Buckle Radio for over 18 years.
+She is an active member of the CMA, Grammy, and IBMA organizations.

-Valerie is currently in production on a major folk opera that she is writing called, "Maggie Brooks, The Box Car Journal", a single with Claire Lynch and Irene Kelley, "From a Distance" (The Single Factory),a 2019 Fall release, and her next CD will be produced by Missy Raines, "Dance with Me", released by Bell Buckle Records in the winter of 2020.
+Valerie is currently releasing a major folk opera that she is writing called, "Maggie Brooks", She has sense released several singles during the last few years as well as a single with Claire Lynch and Irene Kelley, "From a Distance" (The Single Factory).

 A co-release with Codel Records, we still like to call Daniel Crabtree our own!